matuzo/HTMHell/hell/adventcalendar/2025/18/index.md

 We can make our pages easier to understand by using headings to give our pages a clear shape.
 Our users might visually scan the page, use an extension or bookmarklet to list the headings, navigate using assistive technology like a screen reader, or ask AI for a summary of the page.
 High quality headings can make things better for everyone.

 In my day job as a Digital Accessibility Consultant, there are a couple of ways that I've seen things go a bit... wonky.
-Let's go through the three most common ways, and how to fix them.
+Let's go through the three most common issues, and how to fix them.

 ## Text *should not* be a heading